 How to Make Samoa Truffles

 - Toast the coconut.
 Or use pre-toasted coconut.

-- Roll the truffles: Spoon the date mixture into a large bowl and mix with toasted shredded coconut, cinnamon and collagen until fully combined.
+- Roll the truffles: Spoon the date mixture into a large bowl and mix with toasted shredded coconut, cinnamon and coconut milk until fully combined.
 Line a large plate with parchment paper and roll the date and coconut mixture into about 10 balls.
 Transfer to the fridge to chill for 15-20 minutes.

 - Melt the chocolate and coat.